- Our People

 Laura Freeman has practiced management-side employment law throughout her career.
 Laura is a skilled and experienced litigator who regularly defends employers against allegations of employment discrimination, harassment, breach of contract, FMLA and wage and hour violations, wrongful discharge claims and employment-related torts.

 Katya M. Lancero joined BurnsBarton in 2014.
 Her practice entails all aspects of employment litigation.
-During law school, Katya competed in oral arguments at the National Native American Moot Court Competition of 2014, where she explored labor issues that arise when tribal governments act as employers.
+During law school, Katya competed in oral arguments at the National Native American Moot Court Competition of 2014 and served as a Third-Year Writer on the Arizona Law Review.